 Instructions

-- Cook: Air fry at 350 for 5 minutes; give it a quick shake.
+- Cook: Add broccoli to your air fryer.
+(There will still be a bit of water left over in the bowl; that’s fine.)
+Air fry at 350 for 5 minutes; give it a quick shake.
 It should look bright green, like steamed broccoli.

-- Crisp It Up: Air fry at 375 for another 2 minutes to get it roasty toasty (more or less to your desired level of crispness).
+- Crisp It Up: Air fry at 375 for another 2 minutes.
+Now it should start to look browned, crisped, and roasty toasty.
+(You can adjust the time and temp to get your desired level of crispness).

 - Finish: You’re done!
 Yum!
+It’s fluffy and tender, but crisped and browned at the same time.
 I love this with a dipping sauce or just sprinkled with a bit of Parmesan.

 Notes